What We Do at Hillel of Colorado

-2. The University of Denver (DU), a private institution of higher learning, has about 11,500 students; about half are undergraduates.
-The DU Chaplain’s office estimates that about 250 students self-identify as Jews, but Hillel staff believes that number to be closer to 400 or even greater.
+The University of Denver (DU), a private institution of higher learning, has about 11,500 students; about half are undergraduates.
+The DU Chaplain’s office estimates that about 500 undergraduate students self-identify as Jews, and Hillel staff believes that an even greater number of graduate students are Jewish.

 - DU Hillel estimates that greater than 75% of its Jewish students are from outside the State of Colorado, with a disproportionate number of out-of-state students from the Chicago area, Kansas City, St. Louis, Minneapolis-St. Paul, and the major California and Texas population centers.

 - The Jewish graduate student population – representing an incredible potential since many stay in Colorado after graduation – is largely untapped.
 New, exciting strategies are now in place to begin to engage them.

 - About 300 unique visitors annually find their way to DU Hillel programs.

 - Shabbat dinners and bi-weekly programs average 30 to 50 students – with up to 80 from time-to-time; about 50 are regulars.

-3. Colorado State University (CSU) in Ft.
-Collins, the state’s second largest public university with approximately 32,000 students, has far fewer Jewish students than CU-Boulder.
+Colorado State University (CSU) in Ft.
+Collins, is the state’s second largest public university with approximately 32,000 students,

 - Hillel staff estimates that approximately 500 students at CSU identify Jewishly.

 - Large campus-wide programs continue to be a priority for CSU Hillel, with greater than 1,000 students attending our annual Holocaust program.
 More than 300 students attend each annual concert, Thanksgiving celebration and interfaith program; many are non-Jews.